 Obviously, making disclosures is legally required, and a failure to disclose can result in suspension or debarment.
-We believe, however, that it may be in the contractor's own interest to disclose.
+We believe, however, that it is in the contractor's own interest to disclose.
 While failure to disclose may be sufficient grounds for suspension and debarment, the fact of disclosure by itself is not.
 To date, none of the disclosures made to my office has resulted in a referral for suspension or debarment.
-Similarly, only one of the disclosures has been referred to DOJ for civil or criminal litigation.
+Similarly, only one of the disclosures made to my office has been referred to DOJ for civil or criminal litigation.

 Other considerations in making a disclosure include the possible impact on litigation, including qui tams, and on investigations and audits.
-Under the FCA, a disclosure has no legal effect on a pending or future qui tam action.
+Under the FCA, a disclosure by itself has no legal effect on a pending or future qui tam action.
 On the positive side, a good-faith disclosure and full cooperation may demonstrate a contractor's integrity and present responsibility.

-As I previously noted, the Sentencing Guidelines take into account whether a company "reported the offense to appropriate governmental authorities" promptly and "prior to an imminent threat of disclosure or government investigation," and whether the company "fully cooperated in the investigation."
+With respect to criminal prosecution, as I previously noted, the Sentencing Guidelines take into account whether a company "reported the offense to appropriate governmental authorities" promptly and "prior to an imminent threat of disclosure or government investigation," and whether the company "fully cooperated in the investigation."
 Companies who made voluntary disclosures under the DOD program received consideration as to whether they had made a "candid and complete disclosure" and "[t]he degree and timeliness of corporate cooperation" when the DOJ decided whether to prosecute in the first instance.
 I believe these same principles apply in the case of mandatory disclosures.